Steema/TeeGrid-VCL-FMX-Samples/README.md

 - TDataSource / TDataSet support

-A new TVirtualData class to bind to datasets
+Improve TVirtualDBData class to support DB buffering and events

 - Easy embeddable controls in cells or rows.